 - Copies of your will, trust, and powers of attorney

 - Insurance policies

 - Prior years’ tax returns (at least three years)

 - DD214 (Certificate of Release or Discharge from the military)

 - Copies of your drivers license and insurance cards

 Thanks to advances in medical care life expectancy is on the rise.
 The downside is the increased need for long term care.
 The goal of long term care is to help a person carry out essential, daily activities such as eating, bathing and dressing.
 Due to the high cost of long-term care, your financial security and quality of life may be in jeopardy if you become incapacitated.
 Long-term Care Insurance specifically covers the costs of long term care since employee health insurance and Medicare do not cover those costs.
 While Medicaid provides coverage, there are asset and income limitations that may be prohibitive.

 Most people do not want to think about becoming incapacitated, However, for the sake of your loved ones, it is a crucial responsibility.
 Having a plan in place will provide you and your family peace of mind.

-If you have questions regarding preparing for incapacity, or any other incapacity planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding preparing for incapacity, or any other incapacity planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.